Chuo-ku Tourism Association Official Blog

 >>About this blog

-Recent blog post
+Recent blog posts

-Hotel Situation in Chuo-ku
+Hotel Situations in Chuo-ku

-Hotel Keihan _20190217_R.jpg
+Hotel Keihan _ 20190217_R.jpg

-Tsukiji originally had many foreign tourists visiting wholesale markets and out-of-office markets, so there were a number of hotels, but new ones have been opened recently.
-It's nice to be able to choose according to the needs of the guests.
+Tsukiji originally had a number of hotels because there are many foreign tourists visiting wholesale markets and out-of-the-box markets, but new hotels are still open recently.
+Each has its own characteristics, and it is also nice to be able to choose according to the needs of the guests.

-Ginza Capital Moeki_201902(3)_R.jpg
+Ginza Capital Moeki _ 201902(3)_R.jpg

 1